Release Date: November 16, 2016

 Page Load Data: We have added a new background capture capability to the extension – capturing of “web page load” data.
 Just like the “image action log” captured your actions performed on a web app being explored, in the form of images in the background, the “page load” functionality automatically captures details for a web page to complete the load operation.
 Instead of relying on subjective/perceived slowness of web page load, you can objectively quantify the slowness in the bug now.
 Once the bug is filed, in addition to the tile view, a detailed report is also attached to the bug, which can help the developer with their initial set of investigations.

-You can now create test cases during your exploratory session, wherein the test steps with images are automatically filled in for you.
+When you create test cases during your exploratory session, the test steps with images are automatically filled in for you (Figure 84).
 Simultaneous test design and test execution is the basis of true exploratory testing, and this new capability makes this a reality.
 You can edit the text captured, add the expected result, uncheck rows not relevant, and save it for upcoming test passes/runs.

 For more information, see Create test cases based in image action log data.